albrook/ImagePixelation/README.md

 # ImagePixelation
-An adaptation from one of my summer internships.
-Looks into developing an algorithm that pixelizes an image with help from the OpenCV library
+An adaptation from my summer internship at the Rose Health Centre. \
+While this repository uses similar libraries, it has a different focus.

+**Project Setup**
-IDEA: Pycharm
+- IDEA: Pycharm
-Language: Python3
+- Language: Python v3.6

+**Packages Required**
+- Pillow
+- opencv-python
+- tkinter
+- numpy